Check out my opinion how the steel needle appears to penetrate the Liquid Glass stage illusion.

 To finish up the act, Rick Thomas has to slide the glass sheet back to its original position.

 At the finale, when he walks back to the frame, his right hand slides the glass to its original position at 5:54.

 You can see the red ribbon through the top hole of the RIGHT shutter moves slightly.

 Then using both hands, Rick Thomas coolly lifts up the glass from the wooden frame.

-If my guess how the trick is done is correct, the ribbon behind the frame should be loosen because of the shifting of the glass sheet.
+The ribbon behind the frame should be loosen because of the shifting of the glass sheet.

 Look at the picture above, the ribbon on the LEFT shutter is taut or tight.

 It is because the glass sheet is not over there to pull or stretch the ribbon.